 Diversity training helps employees understand how cultural differences can impact how people work and interact at work.
 It can cover anything from concepts of time and communication styles to self-identity and dealing with conflict.
 Diversity training that is offered as optional tends to be more effective than that which is made mandatory.

 When we talk about business and its ever-changing nature, one of the key drivers of success is people.
 Therefore, harnessing and fusing the ideas and experiences of this diverse team of workers is a huge boost to your business, and is a key determinant for your business success.
-Most importantly, companies must recognize that diversity, equity, and inclusion are not an option or a “nice-to-have” – it’s a necessity.
+Most importantly, companies must recognize that diversity, equity, and inclusion are not an option or a “nice-to-have” – it’s necessary to ensure equality in the workplace.

 A unified AI platform constructed for recruiters, employers, businesses and people